attaradev/rnx/README.md

 # RNX

-RNX is a blog app with per-post multi-reaction system.
+RNX is a sample blog app with per-post multi-reaction system.

 Built with [Next.js](https://nextjs.org/) and [FaunaDB](https://fauna.com/), and hosted on [Vercel](https://vercel.com/).